Lunars/tesla/retrofit/subzero/heated-wheel.md

 # Heated steering wheel, > Dec 2014 needs physical harness modification

 Wiring exists coming from dash to behind the steering column for all vehicles built after Dec 8 2014.
-For vehicles before this, there are no easy instructions...The MCU sends LIN + PWR to SCCM for heated steering wheel (? accuracy not confirmed)
+For vehicles before this, there are no easy instructions...The MCU sends CAN + PWR to SCCM for heated steering wheel (? accuracy not confirmed)

 ## Config